Museums & Heritage

 In addition to its residency program, Villa Albertine offers 15 professional programs covering fields within the cultural and creative industries.
-These programs, historically run by the Cultural Services of the French Embassy in the US and now by Villa Albertine in partnership with the FACE Foundation, have been playing a key role in strengthening and renewing ties between the French and American cultural landscapes for over thirty years.
+These programs, historically run by the Cultural Services of the French Embassy in the US and now by Villa Albertine in partnership with the Albertine Foundation, have been playing a key role in strengthening and renewing ties between the French and American cultural landscapes for over thirty years.

 In 2023, Villa Albertine will launch the Museums Next Generation program, a new professional incubator for the next generation of French and American museum curators and professionals.
 This program completes Villa Albertine’s range of activities in the field of museums and heritage, which also includes a series of discussions on the future of museums bringing together 24 French and American female museum directors in 2023 and a residency program welcoming several figures from the museum world, archaeology, and art history this year.